-Based on the analysis of the results, the COUN Program is achieving consistency within scores on the designated assessments.
+Based on the analysis of the results from the 2018-19 academic year, the COUN Program is achieving consistency within scores on the designated assessments.
 This Student Learning Outcome is assessed throughout the field experiences courses of the Counseling Program through assignments required in the Clinical Portfolio.
 As previously discussed in the "Action" for SLO 2, field experiences are a selective process and students must demonstrate their capacity for counseling and capability for advanced coursework.
 While scores indicate students can apply and adhere to legal and ethical standards, counseling faculty recognize the landscape for mental health issues is diverse and ever-changing.
-Faculty have committed to introducing additional professional development regarding current ethical issues throughout program coursework.
+Faculty have committed to introducing additional professional development regarding current ethical issues throughout program coursework in the 2019-20 academic year.

-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline (SPA #3) Demonstrate appropriate use of culturally responsive individual, couple, family, group, and systems modalities for initiating, maintaining, and terminating counseling (CMHC D.5; SC Exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline (SPA #3) Demonstrate the ability to modify counseling systems, theories, techniques, and interventions to make them culturally appropriate for diverse populations (CMHC F.3; SC D.1).
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Demonstrate appropriate use of engaging ideas, processes, materials, culturally responsive individual, couple, and experiences appropriate for the family, group, and systems modalities discipline for initiating, maintaining, and (SPA #3) terminating counseling (CMHC D.5; SC Exhibit creative thinking that yields Demonstrate the ability to modify engaging ideas, processes, materials, counseling systems, theories, and experiences appropriate for the techniques, and interventions to make discipline them culturally appropriate for diverse (SPA #3) populations (CMHC F.3; SC D.1).